sdnts/blobs/README.md

 Tunnels you create are locked behind you.
 After both parties join, information about locating the tunnel (its ID) is destroyed, so one else can snoop on your files.
-There are 16^32 valid tunnel IDs to discourage so brute-forcing.
+There are 16^32 valid tunnel IDs to discourage brute-forcing.

 ### Development